CCST @ MIT

 Capture Technology: IGCC (for petroleum coke) capturing about 90% of the CO2 released

-CO2 Fate:: EOR
+CO2 Fate: EOR

-Timing: Initial engineering feasibility studies (completed), permit application (2007), front-end engineering (2007), anticipated finalization of project investment decision (2008), and start-up of the new plant operation (2012)
+Previous Timing: Initial engineering feasibility studies (completed), permit application (2007), front-end engineering (2007), anticipated finalization of project investment decision (2008), and start-up of the new plant operation (2012)

-Motivation/Economics: The expected cost is around $2 billion, twice the initial estimate, with tax credits worth $90 million from US Department of Energy (DOE) and Internal Revenue Service (IRS).
+The expected cost is around $2 billion, twice the initial estimate, with tax credits worth $90 million from US Department of Energy (DOE) and Internal Revenue Service (IRS).

-Comments: The project is the largest hydrogen-fired power generation facility in the world with both state and local support.
-BP has been discussing with Occidental Petroleum Corporation the possibility of injecting the captured CO2 into their mature California oilfields.
+The project is the largest hydrogen-fired power generation facility in the world with both state and local support.
+BP has been discussing with Occidental Petroleum Corporation the possibility of injecting the captured CO2 into their mature California oil fields.
 Occidental Petroleum is injecting more than one billion cubic feet of CO2 per day in the Permian Basin oil operations in Texas and New Mexico and is the world’s largest CO2 operator.

-Project Link: BP Carson Project
+Project Link: BP Carson Project (California Project)

 Other Sources and Press Release: